-Overall Action Specific Actions Timescale Monitoring Continue to monitor and analyse policy performance and delivery against Core Strategy Monitoring Framework and publish results in annual Authority Monitoring Report.
-Ongoing Prepare a new Local Plan Consult on Issues and Options in October 2019 to ensure that the Council is planning for the appropriate level of housing growth, supported by the required infrastructure. ✓ Work with infrastructure providers to understand requirements for the new plan period Medium Investigate opportunities for releasing larger scale greenfield sites for development through Local Plan allocations Medium Assess the implications on local plan policies on development viability Medium Adopt a new Local Plan with a new, realistic housing target Medium Direct provision of new homes through Aspiration Homes & Eastbourne Housing Review portfolio of sites and explore opportunities for the Council to feed into and deliver housing through the Brownfield Land Register and Self-Build and Custom Housebuilding Register Ongoing

-Investment Company Ltd Planning and Commercial Business teams to engage at early stages of development projects to better understand potential challenges and reduce risk of delay at planning application stage.
+Actions Timescale Monitoring Continue to monitor and analyse policy performance and delivery against Core Strategy Monitoring Framework and publish results in annual Authority Monitoring Report.
+Ongoing Prepare a new Local Plan Consult on a 'Growth Strategy' in 2022/23 to ensure that the Council is planning for the appropriate level of housing growth, supported by the required infrastructure. ✓ Work with infrastructure providers to understand requirements for the new plan period Medium Investigate opportunities for releasing larger scale greenfield sites for development through Local Plan allocations Medium Assess the implications on local plan policies on development viability Medium Adopt a new Local Plan with a new, realistic housing target Medium Direct provision of new homes through Aspiration Homes & Eastbourne Housing Investment Company Ltd Review portfolio of sites and explore opportunities for the Council to feed into and deliver housing through the Brownfield Land Register and Self-Build and Custom Housebuilding Register Ongoing Planning and Commercial Business teams to engage at early stages of development projects to better understand potential challenges and reduce risk of delay at planning application stage.
 Ongoing Land Availability Assessment Undertake regular 'Call for Sites' to identify additional development opportunities Ongoing Maintain contact with proponents of existing registered sites to confirm availability and barriers to development Ongoing Update LAA on an annual basis Ongoing Brownfield Land Register Continue to update Register on an annual basis.
 Short Review Part 1 of the Register to establish if there are any suitable sites to grant 'permission in principle'.
 Medium Self-build and Custom Housebuilding Register Undertake review of registered interested parties to ensure still actively seeking plot.
-Medium Consider how the local plan can help deliver self- build and custom housebuilding plots Medium Identify alternatives to the private sector to help deliver suitable plots.
+Medium Consider how the local plan can help deliver self-build and custom housebuilding plots Medium Identify alternatives to the private sector to help deliver suitable plots.
 Medium Investigate funding opportunities Explore appropriate funding opportunities to help unlock sites with help from Regeneration and Economic Development Team.
-Ongoing Engage with Developers Attendance at Developers East Sussex forum and discuss constraints to housing delivery with developers Ongoing Continue involvement with Team East Sussex and representation in SELEP Board Ongoing Encourage opportunities for construction skills training Secure local labour agreements on major developments through Local Employment & Training SPD Ongoing Support a construction on-site training hub on the Bedfordwell Road development site Ongoing Local Plan Steering Group Continue to involve Group in Policy projects, particularly the preparation of the new Local Plan Ongoing Update Local Plan Steering Group on housing delivery on a regular basis Ongoing
+Ongoing Engage with Developers

+Actions Timescale Attendance at Developers East Sussex forum and discuss constraints to housing delivery with developers Ongoing Continue involvement with Team East Sussex and representation in SELEP Board Ongoing Encourage opportunities for construction skills training Secure local labour agreements on major developments through Local Employment & Training SPD Ongoing Local Plan Steering Group Continue to involve Group in Policy projects, particularly the preparation of the new Local Plan Ongoing Update Local Plan Steering Group on housing delivery on a regular basis Ongoing